 This game SHOULD be more favorable since you won’t need a floppy disc to play it. 😉

 Shannon Lee’s Life & Career

+Are you also a kung fu badass?
 Can you do the thing where you swap the coins on one’s palm before someone can close their hand?

+I have studied Kung Fu in my life but I am no badass.
+I cannot do the coin thing either.
+I had to give up the notion a long time ago of walking in my father’s footsteps.
 I train because I like it and because it’s good for my body and my spirit but I’m not a kung fu badass.
 Just a general badass, haha.

 What is the most common response when you tell people who you’re father was?